 H3 is unsupported as social influence does not significantly affect intention to adopt solar PV technology among Indonesian consumers.
 This unexpected finding that social influence displays a weak effect in a collectivist country like Indonesia provides intriguing theoretical implications.
-One plausible explanation is the limited peer adoption in the status quo- Indonesia's solar PV adoption rate has decreased by 78% since 2020 (IESR, 2022).
-Hence, social influence may be undermined by the uncertainty or scepticism around the technology due to the lack of success stories of household solar PV.
+One plausible explanation is the limited peer adoption in the status quo- Indonesia's solar PV adoption rate has decreased by 78% from 2020 (IESR, 2022).
+Hence, social influence may be undermined by the uncertainty or skepticism around the technology due to the lack of success stories of household solar PV.
 Future research could further investigate why social influence did not significantly impact intention by studying people who have adopted solar PV as their sample.

-Lastly, results show that facilitating conditions positively impact the intention to adopt solar PV, supporting H4.
-This confirms the results of Akroush et al. (2019), Lau et al. (2020), and Tanveer et al. (2021).
-The result suggests that facilitating conditions like high accessibility to solar PV sellers or getting the support needed when having problems with the system will encourage people to try out solar PV.
-Solar PV system sellers should emphasise highlighting their after-sales services and guarantees.
+Lastly, results show that facilitating conditions positively impact intention to adopt solar PV, supporting H4.
+This confirms the results of Akroush et al. (2019), Lau et al. (2020), as well as Tanveer et al. (2021).
+The result suggests that facilitating conditions like high accessibility to solar PV sellers or getting the support needed when having troubles with the system will highly encourage people to try out solar PV.
+Sellers of solar PV systems should place importance on highlighting their after-sales services and guarantee.
 Future research could identify what kind of facilitating condition impacts customers' willingness to adopt solar PV the most.